Virar: Governance

 Virar falls under the jurisdiction of the newly created Vasai-Virar Municipal Corporation (VVMC).
 It primarily comes in the Nalla Sopara constituency for the Maharashtra Legislative Assembly elections and in the Palghar constituency for the Lok Sabha elections.
-For all the three seats, the ruling party, Bahujan Vikas Aaghadi (BVA) has showed its dominance over the past few decades.
-The BVA has won 55 seats out of the 89 in the VVMC; thus Virar elected its first Mayor in the form of Shri.
-Rajeev Patil who was also the ex-President of the preceding Virar Municipal Council.
-For the Legislative Assembly seat, Kshitij Thakur, a BVA candidate and the son of ex-MLA of the region, Hitendra Thakur, won the seat in 2009, defeating Shirish Chavan of the Shiv Sena by more than 40,000 votes at just 26 years of age.
-Earlier in the 15th Lok Sabha elections, people voted for Baliram Sukur Jadhav, also a BVA candidate, from the Palghar constituency, who went on to become the Member of Parliament representing the region, defeating a Bharatiya Janata Party rival, advocate Chintaman Vanga, by 12,358 votes.
+For all the three seats, the ruling party, the Bahujan Vikas Aaghadi (BVA), has shown its dominance over the past few decades.
+The BVA has won 55 seats out of the 89 in the VVMC; thus, Virar elected its first Mayor in the form of Shri.
+Rajeev Patil, who was also the ex-President of the preceding Virar Municipal Council.
+For the Legislative Assembly seat, Kshitij Thakur, a BVA candidate and the son of the ex-MLA of the region, Hitendra Thakur, won the seat in 2009, defeating Shirish Chavan of the Shiv Sena by more than 40,000 votes at just 26 years of age.
+Earlier, in the 15th Lok Sabha elections, people voted for Baliram Sukur Jadhav, also a BVA candidate, from the Palghar constituency, who went on to become the member of parliament representing the region, defeating a Bharatiya Janata Party rival, advocate Chintaman Vanga, by 12,358 votes.